eagomez2/pikku-nac/README.md

 - `example.py`: Example script demonstrating how to instantiate and use the model, and the description of the values it outputs.

 # Cite
-If this repository contribute to your research, please consider citing it:
+If this repository contributes to your research, please consider citing it:

 ```
 @misc{pikkunac2025,